Hyper-parameter Tuning for Fair Classification without Sensitive Attribute Access: Proposed Methodology

 \subsection{\sys Algorithm}

 We now describe the \sys algorithm which consists of three main steps.
-In step 1, we train multiple intentionally biased ERM models that each provide pseudo sensitive attribute labels on validation data.
-We view each model as a noisy sensitive attribute labeller on the validation set.
-In step 2, we use the proposed EDM metric to pick a noisy labeller from step 1 with the least noise.
-Finally, in step 3, we use the labelled validation set from step 2 to tune the hyper-parameters of methods like JTT that train fair classifiers without sensitive attributes on training data.
+In step 1, we train multiple ERM models that each provide pseudo sensitive attribute (PSA) labels on validation data.
+In step 2, we use the proposed EDM metric to pick a single ERM model from step 1 with the most accurate PSA labels.
+Finally, in step 3, we use the PSA labelled validation set from step 2 to tune the hyper-parameters of methods like JTT that train fair classifiers without SA labels on training data.

-\paragraph{Step 1: Generating sensitive attribute labels on validation set.} In step 1, we use the training dataset and standard ERM training to obtain a set of classifiers, $\theta^{*,\gamma} = \mathcal{M}^{ERM}(D^{tr}, f_{\theta},\gamma)$, each corresponding to a different value of training hyper-parameters $\gamma \in \Gamma$.
+\paragraph{Step 1: Generating PSA labels on validation set.} In step 1, we use the training dataset and standard ERM training to obtain a set of classifiers, $\theta^{*,\gamma} = \mathcal{M}^{ERM}(D^{tr}, f_{\theta},\gamma)$, each corresponding to a different value of training hyper-parameters $\gamma \in \Gamma$.
 As we discuss in Section~\ref{sec:problem}, these include learning rate, weight decay and number of training epochs.
-Each classifier\akv{, which predicts the target label for a given input, } generates a validation set with noisy pseudo sensitive attribute labels as follows:
+Each classifier, which predicts the target label for a given input, generates a validation set with PSA labels as follows: